-As of December 31, 2007, this subsidiary has carryforward tax losses in the amount of \$164,287 resulting from prior years U.S. operating losses and the exercise of stock options in 2001 by selling shareholders in a public offering of the Company's shares.
+As of December 31, 2008, this subsidiary has carryforward tax losses in the amount of \$114,184 resulting from prior years U.S. operating losses and the exercise of stock options in 2001 by selling shareholders in a public offering of the Company's shares.
 These losses can be carried forward against taxable income for 20 years from the year in which the losses were incurred, resulting in expiration dates of 2021 through 2026.
 As discussed in Note 2.q., a full valuation allowance is provided against these losses as it was determined then that it was not more likely than not that the Company would be in a position to utilize such losses in the future.
-However, in 2008, the Company utilized approximately \$26.4 million of such losses on its tax returns and estimates that it will utilize a similar amount on its 2009 tax returns.
+However, the Company estimates that it will utilize approximately \$50,900 of such losses on its adjusted 2008 tax returns and estimates that it will utilize approximately \$11,000 on its 2009 tax returns.
+The Company is in the process of reevaluating the appropriateness of the valuation allowance as of December 31, 2009.
+The Company's U.S. subsidiary has been examined by the U.S. tax authorities through 2001.
+Due to its net operating loss carryforward, the U.S. subsidiary remains subject to examination by the U.S. tax authorities for years 2002 and onward and is currently under examination for the year 2008.
+The Company is not aware of any material audit adjustments pertaining to the ongoing 2008 IRS examination.
+As long as these net operating losses are available, the Company believes its U.S. subsidiary will not have significant tax assessments as a result of the examination.